Ripolin/potato411/README.md

 ##Additional informations

 It's not the purpose of this plugin to manage additional languages for searching torrents.
 As lucky we are, CouchPotato does this job.
-Just verify in your `config.ini` file in your `CP_CONFIG_DIR` directory that you have the property `languages` correctly filled in the `core` section.
+Just verify in your `settings.conf` file in your `DATA_DIR` directory that you have the property `languages` correctly filled in the `core` section.

 Example :